1,000+ Opportunities

 If you would like to continue helping us improve Mass. gov, join our user panel to test new features for the site.

-Based on current listing details, eligibility includes: Municipalities only; applicants must have a Municipal Open Space and Recreation Plan and submit through the EEA Grant Management System.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Municipalities only; applicants must have a Municipal Open Space and Recreation Plan and submit through the EEA Grant Management System.
+Confirm the full requirements in the official notice before applying.

-The current target date is July 9, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for PARC (Parkland Acquisitions and Renovations for Communities) Grant are due July 9, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Parkland Acquisitions and Renovations for Communities (PARC) Grant Program is a grant from the Massachusetts Executive Office of Energy and Environmental Affairs that funds the acquisition and development of public parkland and outdoor recreational facilities.
 Eligible applicants include Massachusetts cities of any size and towns with 35,000 or more year-round residents that have an established park or recreation commission and an approved Open Space and Recreation Plan.
 Smaller communities may qualify under small town, regional, or statewide provisions.
 Awards reach up to $425,000, with a deadline of July 8, 2025.
 The program supports community green space, conservation, and recreational access across the Commonwealth.